HugoKempfer/Epitech-ECS-RType/README.md

 - onStart
 - onUpdate (executed each cycle)
 - onPause (called when a state is pushed)
-- onResumt (called when the top state is popped)
+- onResume (called when the top state is popped)
 - onStop

-The state is instanciated through the world.states.push<StateClass>().
+The state is instantiated through the world.states.push<StateClass>().
 Or by emplacing the current state with world.states.emplace<StateClass> (replaces the current state).

 ### Entity